-If Luna decides to develop an underground mine on the Aurizona Project (the "Aurizona Underground Mine"), the Company has the right to purchase 17% of the gold from the underground mine at a per-ounce price equal to the lesser of \$500 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
-If the Company elects to exercise its right to purchase gold from Luna's Underground Mine, the Company will be required to pay 17% of the capital expenditures incurred to determine the economic viability and to construct the mine.
+If Luna decides to develop an underground mine on the Aurizona Project (the "Aurizona Underground Mine"), the Company has the right to purchase 17% of the gold from the Aurizona Underground Mine at a per-ounce price equal to the lesser of \$500 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+If the Company elects to exercise its right to purchase gold from the Aurizona Underground Mine, the Company will be required to pay 17% of the capital expenditures incurred to determine the economic viability and to construct the mine.

-SANTA ELENA MINING INTEREST
+SANTA ELENA VPP

-On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena Project, located in Mexico, for \$12.0 million and 3,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+On May 15, 2009, the Company entered into an agreement to purchase 20% of the gold produced from SilverCrest Mines Inc.'s ("SilverCrest") open-pit Santa Elena project, located in Mexico (the "Santa Elena Project"), for \$12.0 million and 3,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$350 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
 The upfront cash payment and the shares will be released to SilverCrest upon satisfaction of certain funding conditions including the requirement that SilverCrest shall have sufficient financing to build and operate the Santa Elena Project.